 You can use the table-of-contents below to go directly to code samples in these category-groups.
 OR you can simply scroll down this page to spot samples of interest.

-Alternatively, you can use the 'Find text' option of your web browser to look for keywords on this page.
-For example, if your were looking for examples of creating widgets with rounded corners, you could search for 'rounded'.
+Alternatively, you can use a 'Find text in page' option of your web browser to look for keywords on this page.
+For example, if you are looking for examples of creating widgets with rounded corners, you could search for 'rounded'.

 How the code samples are presented :

 For most code samples, a copy of the code is preserved on this web site.
 Click on the link named 'Local Code text' to see the text file.
 Then click on the Back button of your browser to return to this page.

 Also, for most code samples, there is a link to the original external web page that provided the source code.
 Click on the link named 'Code Reference link' to go to the external web page.

 Over a period of months or years, the original web sites and web pages vanish, so (because that lesson has been learned many times over) an image of the code is preserved on this web site --- in a plain-text file.

 In some cases, the code is later improved or corrected --- by the original author or by reviewers of the code.
 Sometimes those improvements or corrections or enhancements will be documented on the external link(s) provided.
 Or, you can do a web search, with key words describing the code (or using actual code fragments), to see if there are updates to the code, available on the web.

 For some info on John Ousterhout (pronounced OH-stir-howt), who created the Tcl-Tck scripting language to help him and his electrical engineering students execute class projects more efficiently and rapidly, see the Wikipedia page on Ousterhout.